 A student may decide to withdraw or can be asked to withdraw from the double degree programme by withdrawing from the second degree.
 However, he/she is not allowed to withdraw from the first degree (i.e., the originally offered degree) programme and transfer to the second degree programme.
-All modules which the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the CAP.
+All courses which the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the GPA.

 For Students belonging to cohorts AY2011/12, AY2012/2013 and AY2013/14: